mac-stat212-s26/project-healthcare-yeshe-suweda-sam/README.md

 ## Repository Structure
-- `index.qmd` contains the clean, complete code for our final report.
+- `index.qmd` contains the clean, complete code for our final report
-- `data` subdirectory contains the raw data, accessed from Minnesota Department of Health on 4-21-2026:
+- `data` subdirectory contains the raw data, accessed from the MDH on 4-21-2026
-- `appx/proposal` is our initial plan and proposal for this project.
+- `appx/proposal` is our initial plan and proposal for this project
-- `appx/case-study` is our analysis of a Pudding article.
+- `appx/case-study` is our analysis of a Pudding article
-- The `eda` subdirectory contains our individual explorations and analyses of the data.
+- `eda` subdirectory contains our individual explorations and analyses of the data

 ### How to Use